foxpy/qc/README.md

 CLI arguments, so I have decided to move them all into this little neat and quite manageable repo.

 **Warning**: this library is in active development.
-Documentation might be srarce, hard to understand, nasty bugs might be chilling around, and public API is unstable as hell.
+Documentation might be srarce, hard to understand and outdated, nasty bugs might be chilling around, and public API is unstable as hell.
 If you have found this library quite neat and you are willing to use it in your project - feel free to include it as git submodule as submodules are fixed to commit hash and anything